 The Caribbean countries have increased their efforts to guarantee that their CBI initiatives benefit only worthy applicants.
 They are doing extensive background checks, tightening up screening procedures, and improving due diligence protocols.
 This process also includes verifying the sources of the applicants’ finances in an effort to reduce the possibility of money laundering and other illegal actions.

-Aware of the possibility of policy gaps, Caribbean nations are continuously updating and fortifying the legal frameworks governing CBI initiatives.
+Aware of the possibility of policy gaps, Caribbean nations are continuously updating and fortifying the legal frameworks governing citizenship by investment programs initiatives.
 This endeavor entails the introduction of fresh laws aimed at enhancing transparency and establishing robust oversight mechanisms.
 The ultimate objective is to guarantee compliance with global norms, thus augmenting the programs’ global acceptance and reputation.

 Understanding the value of collaboration, Caribbean nations are actively exchanging information and working together with other EU members as well as international organizations.
 The purpose of this step is to resolve issues with security, transparency, and the credibility of CBI programs.
 These countries are attempting to build confidence among all stakeholders while strengthening the integrity of their programs and fostering trust among all stakeholders.

-Caribbean nations are showcasing their dedication to maintaining the highest standards in their CBI programs using these coordinated efforts.
+Caribbean nations are showcasing their dedication to maintaining the highest standards in their citizenship by investment programs using these coordinated efforts.
 They are actively trying to safeguard their nationals’ access to Schengen in the future since they are aware of the risks.

 Win-win situation